-It is the goal of the Alpine County Opportunity School to assist students in their social and personal development as well as academics.
-The school gives special attention to students who experience achievement problems, difficulty following expected behaviors, trouble with decision making, or handling peer pressure.
-A school counselor is available as needed.
-The table lists the support service personnel available at Alpine County Opportunity School.
+It is the goal of Alpine County Secondary Community Day to assist students in their social and personal development as well as academics.
+The school gives special attention to students who experience achievement problems, difficulty coping with personal and family problems, trouble with decision making, or handling peer pressure.
+A District-wide school counselor is available as needed.
 Note: One Full Time Equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.

 Counseling & Support Services Staff

 Number of Staff Full Time Equivalent

 Counselor 1 As Needed

-Nurse 1 As Needed
+School nurse 1 As Needed

 Special Education Teacher 1 As Needed